 • All xy values (start, end, center, increment) are measured in n/300 of an inch.
-The origin of the xy coordinate system is the top left hand corner of the printable area of the page, as seen in the figure below.
+The xy origin is the top left hand corner of the printable area of the page (see Figure 1).

 The printable area of the page may vary with the printer model and paper size being used.
 Refer to your printer's user's guide for specific information.